ChatGPT & AI in

 In the past, procurement professionals have abused this status to lower prices.
 Today, an increasing number of advanced companies are looking to unlock the innovative potential of their suppliers.

 Bottleneck items are the opposite of leverage items.
-These items have high risk, yet the profitability is low.
-Here, the strength is in the hands of the suppliers.
+These are products with a limited source of supply.
+Their supply risk is high, but they do not have a major profit impact.
+This quadrant belongs to a “Supplier’s Market.”
+Here, the strength is in the hands of the supplier.

 The market can consist of few suppliers which can force the prices to rise.
 Many procurement leaders found that these suppliers absorb more of the buyer’s time compared to the other quadrants of the matrix.